gliese1337/planecrash-baseline/GRAMMAR.md

 |Fricative   |  f  v  | th  dh |   s  z   |  sh  zh | kh gh |    h    |
 |Approximant |        |        |    r     |    y    |   l   |         |

-Shifting ⟨t⟩ and ⟨d⟩ from their "default" alveolar place of articulation to the dental place instead also serves to better distribute consonants among the columns and improve the distinctiveness of those affricates from the corresponding affricatess (ts, dz), so we can assume that, while this fact is not directly retrievable from the Anglicized data, ⟨t⟩ and ⟨d⟩ are in fact phonetically dentalized in Baseline as well.
+Shifting ⟨t⟩ and ⟨d⟩ from their "default" alveolar place of articulation to the dental place instead also serves to better distribute consonants among the columns and improve the distinctiveness of those affricates from the corresponding affricates (ts, dz), so we can assume that, while this fact is not directly retrievable from the Anglicized data, ⟨t⟩ and ⟨d⟩ are in fact phonetically dentalized in Baseline as well.

 The Anglicization is slightly complicated by transcribing /k/ as ⟨c⟩ instead of ⟨k⟩ when it precedes ⟨o⟩, and /j/ and ⟨i⟩ instead of ⟨y⟩ when it is between two vowels, or when it is a coda for ⟨a⟩.